take0a/docs.getdbt.com/website/docs.ja/docs/cloud-integrations/overview.md

 ---
-title: "About dbt Cloud integrations"
+title: "About dbt integrations"
-sidebar_label: "About dbt Cloud integrations"
+sidebar_label: "About dbt integrations"
 pagination_prev: null
 pagination_next: "docs/cloud-integrations/downstream-exposures"
 hide_table_of_contents: true
 ---

-Many data applications integrate with dbt Cloud, enabling you to leverage the power of dbt for a variety of use cases and workflows.
+Many data applications integrate with <Constant name="cloud" />, enabling you to leverage the power of dbt for a variety of use cases and workflows.

 ## Integrations with dbt